Vision and Priorities

 Housing

-Our community is growing every year.
-As we welcome more families to our neighborhoods, it’s important to work collaboratively with regional leaders to address the issues of our unhoused and homeless.
-We must make sure that we assist our homeless population while also supporting our small businesses and keeping our residents safe.
+Like communities across the region, West Sacramento is growing every year.
+We need a strategic vision to ensure we build homes of all kinds that are affordable for people of multiple income levels.
+As we welcome more families to our neighborhoods, it’s also important to work collaboratively with regional leaders to address the issues of our unhoused and homeless.
+We must assist our unhoused population while also supporting our small businesses and keeping our residents safe.
 I will continue to work with our city and county leaders to lift people out of homelessness and into housing and treatment programs.
-I am committed to supporting innovative solutions like project Homekey and 1801 West Capital Ave which include housing and wrap around services to continue to address the regions homelessness crisis.
+I am committed to both supporting the construction of affordable housing units, like those in West Sacramento highlighted in a recent edition of The Sacramento News and Review, and supporting innovative solutions like project Homekey and 1801 West Capital Ave which include housing and wrap-around services to continue to address the region’s homelessness crisis.

 Roads

-Safe roads are imperative to a safe community.
+Safe roads are imperative to a safe community, that’s why I have voted consistently for every road improvement that’s come before the council resulting in $30 million invested in our roads and trails.
 I voted to advance one of the largest road fixes in West Sacramento history on Southport Parkway.
 One of my highest priorities is to work with our statewide partners on this issue because this project will go a long way toward making our commutes smoother and safer.
 Further, I support the creation of the Enterprise crossing that would take industrial traffic away from commuter routes to limit damage from trucking.
 Additionally, I am committed to working with my colleagues to improve Jefferson Blvd, especially past Marshall.
+While the potholes there have been filled—the street still needs sidewalks and other improvements to make it pedestrian friendly.

 Transportation Infrastructure